Maite Urcaregui – President

 Samantha Ceballos is an English Literature Doctoral student at the University of Texas at Austin.
 Her research interests include Latinx Popular Culture with an emphasis in Latinx Comics.
 As the graduate assistant at The Latinx Pop Lab, she helps plan BIPOC Pop, a space that brings together creatives, students, industry folk, and academics in community.
 When she is not reading or writing about comics, she is reading or writing poetry.

 Nicole Huff – Member at Large

-Nicole Huff is a PhD student in the English department at Michigan State University.
+Nicole Huff is a PhD candidate in the English department at Michigan State University.
 She received her bachelor’s from Kalamazoo College and her master’s from DePaul University.
-Her research centers on Afrofuturism, gender and sexuality, pop culture with a focus on Black women in horror and fantasy, and Digital Humanities methods.
+She is the co-lead for Michigan State University’s Graphic Possibilities Research Workshop and co-host of the Graphic Possibilities Podcast.
+This research workshop and podcast look at comics through two intersecting lenses— critical inquiry and comics pedagogy.
+Nicole also works as a Graduate Assistant for the Humanities Commons.
+Her current research centers on Afrofuturism, gender and sexuality, pop culture with a focus on Black women in horror and fantasy, and Digital Humanities methods.

 Austin Kemp – Web Editor